 Appy Pie includes its branding on all apps except for the Platinum plan so there’s a second reason you may want to go with the upgraded plan.
 AppyPie was launched in 2013, so it is fairly young for this category, but they’ve built apps for some pretty reputable companies including Nike and Home Depot, which is partly why it’s our second pick for best app builder.

-- Platinum: $50/month with no ads (Windows, Blackberry, Kindle, iOS, Android and HTML5)
+- Platinum: $60/month per app with no ads (Windows, Blackberry, Kindle, iOS, Android and HTML5)

 Discount for military, non-profits, schools and students on annual and lifetime plans.